Collin County Community Resource List from Texas Workforce Solutions

 Billing, Pay Sheets, and Reimbursements

-Application for Appointment as an attorney in CPS cases
+Application for Appointment as an attorney or mediator in CPS cases.

 At the initial hearing, we will schedule the trial and all future settings in the case.